 Scythian Real Estate is a trusted partner of multiple cannabis companies operating in both recreational marijuana states and medical marijuana states throughout the U.S. Scythian has leveraged the expertise and experience of its executive team to build a strong portfolio of cannabis real estate assets valued at roughly $40 million.

-For information about investing in the Scythian Real Estate Fund, send an email today.
+For information about the Scythian Real Estate Fund, send an email today.

 PLEASE NOTE THAT THIS BLOG IS NEITHER AN OFFER TO SELL NOR A SOLICITATION OF AN OFFER TO BUY SECURITIES IN SCYTHIAN REAL ESTATE FUND.